jellyfin/jellyfin.org/docs/general/server/live-tv/setup-guide.md

 It's possible to use TVHeadend with Jellyfin through as an M3U/XMLTV integrations.
 This integration requires more CPU processing, and the plugin is therefore recommended.
-This approach is recommended when the plugin fails for some reason.
+This approach can be used as a backup when the plugin does not work.

 1. Go to LiveTV, Tuner devices, and add a new M3U Tuner
 2. Set the URL to point to `http://your.tvheadend.server:port/playlist/channels.m3u`